 Even if they’re great friends and we’ve known them all our life, our addiction starts to become more important than any relationship.

-Alcohol addiction, like any other addiction, warns you that something is happening before you get submerged.
-The problem is that sometimes its signs are so subtle that they go unnoticed.
+Just like with any other addiction, there are warning signs of alcohol addiction you before you hit rock bottom.
+The problem is that sometimes the signs of alcohol addiction are so subtle that they go unnoticed.

-Learn how to identify them to treat the addiction early and take care of your health.
+Learn how to identify the signs of alcohol addiction to get treatment early and take care of your health.